Ger help from the Salvation Army in Arizona.

-The exact number and type of programs will vary by location.
-However some may operate shelters, food pantries, and thrift stores on site.
+The exact number and type of programs will vary by location, with case management / guidance also arranged.
+However some local Salvation Army centers in AZ may have shelters for homeless people, food pantries, and thrift stores on site.
 The centers provide additional resources in the Arizona community as funding and resources allow.

-Get free items - food, school supplies, holiday help, after school and more in Arizona
+Get free items - food, school supplies, holiday help, and more in Arizona

 After school programs are offered for hundreds of children.
 Many use these services daily through The Salvation Army's Corps Community Center's after-school activities.
-Children can receive meals, access to activities, and also support from safe and caring educational environments.
+Children can receive meals, access to activities, access to free internet service at the centers and also support from safe and caring educational environments.
 School aged children can get clothing, books, and other educational material too.

 Salvation Army emergency financial help and case management